Table of Contents

 Step 2: Change all your passwords

-- Read How to create and use strong password.
+- Read How to create and use strong passwords.

 - Start with passwords that are related to financial institutions or information.